j450h1/academic-blogdown-website/content/authors/admin/_index.md

 superuser: true
 ---

+Jas "like Jazz🎺 music" is a Data and Applied Scientist at Microsoft based out of Vancouver, Canada.
+Currently, he is on the OXO Fuel team - focusing on using data to help sustain healthly enterprise customers  (in terms of their usage of MS Office products).

-Jas "like Jazz:trumpet: music" is a data scientist with 5+ years of experience on the modeling team at Cardinal Path - a leading marketing analytics consultancy.
+Previously, he had 5+ years of experience on the modeling team at Cardinal Path - a leading marketing analytics consultancy.
 He was the 1st employee in the data science department and helped build it from the ground up with a focus on reproducibility.

-As a full stack data scientist, he leads end to end projects from gathering requirements, to building data pipelines, training machine learning models, and finally visualizing and presenting results.
-Key clients include Intel, Rite-aid, Cisco, and Universal Music, to name a few.
-Over the past few years, he has specialized in multi-channel attribution, market mix modeling, and predictive modeling (classification and regression).